Viagra

 What is viagra?

-Launched by Pfizer in 1998, Viagra, the trade name for sildenafil citrate, is a prescription drug used to help men with erection difficulties (known as impotence, or erectile dysfunction).
+Launched by Pfizer in 1998, Viagra, the trade name for sildenafil citrate, is a medication used to treat erectile dysfunction (known as impotence, or erectile dysfunction).
 Taken in pill form, it works by promoting the flow of blood to the penis during arousal.
-It is not an aphrodisiac.
+It’s what’s known as a PDE5 inhibitor because it can affect blood flow in the body.
+Let’s be clear – It’s not an aphrodisiac.
 It won’t just give you wood; you need to be turned on for the drug to be effective.

 What are the effects of taking Viagra?